olena-syrotenko/java-multithreading/README.md

 **Process** is a program in execution that is isolated and handled by PCB.
 While **thread** is a smallest unit of the particular process that share a common memory.
 So process can have single or multiple threads.
 According to that there are 2 types of architecture: **_Multithreaded_** and **_Multi-Process_**.

-**_Multithreaded_** architecture is suitable when tasks share a lot of data and perfomance is more important because a thread requires less time for creation, termination, and context switching than a process and uses fewer resources than a process. **_Multi-Process_** architecture is suitable when security and stability have the highest priority and tasks are unrelated.
+**_Multithreaded_** architecture is suitable when tasks share a lot of data and performance is more important because a thread requires less time for creation, termination, and context switching than a process and uses fewer resources than a process. **_Multi-Process_** architecture is suitable when security and stability have the highest priority and tasks are unrelated.

 ### Creation